 Wahl Flea & Tick Natural Pet Shampoo Review

-This shampoo is useful when you have a dog with sensitive or irritated skin as it doesn’t have PEG-80, a chemical fragrance.
+This shampoo is useful when you have a dog with sensitive or irritated skin as it doesn’t have PEG-80 which is a chemical fragrance a medium hazard risk rating of 5.
 This shampoo contains rosemary, cedar oil and mint which are a great combination to keep away fleas and ticks.
 It only works for a week and unfortunately doesn’t kill flea eggs, so I suggest you use an additional flea treatment, such as FrontLine or an oral medication.

 To use this, first make sure your dog is fully wet.
 Gently lather in the shampoo.
 You’ll see fleas move toward your dog’s head, where you should comb them out with a flea comb.
 Leave the shampoo in for 5-10 minutes.
 Then, rinse the dog off and apply a conditioner.
 Make sure to bring plenty of treats to keep your dog occupied as sitting in a tub can be very uncomfortable for him or her.

 I’ve usually had to use this on bigger, furrier dogs such as Bernese Mountain dogs and St Bernards.
 These kinds of dogs love to dig and play, and often roll in the mud.
 This shampoo has eucalyptus and spearmint oils to eliminate bad odors and condition the coat.
 Again, this doesn’t replace an additional conditioning treatment, but it’s a wonderful and gentle cleanser for your dog’s fur.